 Emili is also inspired by the Aboriginal people she was once surrounded by as a young girl.
 "Another piece I feel a deep connection to is Utopia Cry which was inspired by the Australian documentary Utopia, presented by John Pilger.
 This work reflects the dysfunction and unspoken sadness within many remote Aboriginal communities."

-Bold and incredibly heart driven, Emili’s deep compassion for the animal kingdom has also influenced her music.
+Bold and incredibly heart driven, Emili’s deep compassion for the welfare of animals has also influenced her music.
 Her love for animals is beautifully captured in the contemporary work titled The Soldier’s Horse.
 "We grieve for so many people who were killed in war, but we tend to forget the strength of these powerful animals and what they endured during both World Wars", Emili writes.
 Not only does her devotedness towards animal welfare show through her music, but also through acts of kindness.
-Emili contributes a portion of her ticket sales to non-profit animals organisations who are constantly moving forward to make our world a kinder place.
+Emili contributes a portion of her ticket sales to non-profit animal organisations who are constantly moving forward to make our world a kinder place.

 With over one hundred compositions and seven albums, Emili's music invites audiences on a timeless journey.
 From uncharted history, personal thoughts and fictional stories, her music undoubtedly showcases the brilliance and diversity of her much loved instrument.